Frequently Asked Questions

 When is the yardage due and where do I submit my results?

-Rogue spinners, submit their yardage and photo directly to Spinzilla.
-A link will be posted on the Spinzilla.org website, Facebook, and Ravelry.
-Follow the link and enter the information asked for, your yardage, as one number, round up to the next whole number and no text, and attach a photo of your yardage and submit.
+Rogue spinners, please submit your yardage and photo directly to Spinzilla.
+Information on how to submit your yardage can be found at http://www.spinzilla.org/yardage-submission-form-example/, Facebook, and Ravelry (note this info is for Rogue spinners only, team spinners should submit to their Team Captains).
+Follow the yardage link and enter the information asked for, your yardage, as one number, round up to the next whole number and no text, and attach a photo of your yardage and submit.
 An example would be, instead of 1000.2 yards, enter into the form, 1001.

 You are submitting the total yardage of singles you spun, plus your plying credit if you choose to ply.
 See, “Can I ply my yarn?” below for how to calculate your plied yardage.
 All yarn must be spun during Spinzilla and only by the person submitting the yardage.